Get stories and expert advice on all things related to college and parenting.

 One reason a majority of students who earn a bachelor’s degree don’t finish in four years is that they’re not able to complete enough credit hours each semester to stay on track.

-Taking classes in the summer can give them a credit-hour cushion in case they need to drop a class or in the unfortunate event they fail a class.
+Taking classes in the summer can give them a credit-hour cushion in case they need to drop a class or in the unfortunate event, they fail a class.

-Taking one or two classes during a shorter term also allows your student to focus on limited subject matter, improve their GPA, and practice academic skills that can help them build long-term confidence.
+Taking one or two classes during a shorter term also allows your student to focus on the limited subject matter, improve their GPA, and practice academic skills that can help them build long-term confidence.

 Taking a summer class requires planning, though.
 Here are some tips for making the most of the summer term:

 Summer classes can also help your student home in on specific academic skills that need strengthening, especially if they struggled in a similar class previously.